binary-cats/laravel-lob-webhooks/README.md

      *
      * You can find a list of Lob.com webhook types here:
      * https://lob.com/docs#all_event_types
-     */
+     *
+     * The package will automatically convert the keys to lowercase, but you should
+     * be congnisant of the fact that array keys are case sensitive */
     'jobs' => [
         // 'letter_delivered' => \BinaryCats\LobWebhooks\Jobs\HandleDelivered::class,